 Transactions completed prior to joining Ropes & Gray:

-- Advising the Security Agent and Trustee on the enforcement of rights in relation to Rightway China Real Estate Limited's US$600m debt liabilities
+- Advising the Finance Parties on the enforcement of rights in relation to Rightway China Real Estate Limited's US$600m debt liabilities.